Undergraduate Admission Requirements for International Undergraduate Applicants Seeking

 evaluation agencies and request a comprehensive course-by course with GPA evaluation for your university or college level academic transcripts:

-Click here for a breakdown of IB Credit Awarded at UNH.
+Click here for a breakdown of IB Credit Awarded at the University of New Haven.

-Click here for Advanced Level (A-Level) Course Equivalencies at UNH.
+Click here for Advanced Level (A-Level) Course Equivalencies at the University of

 - The World Education Services or